Limits of Large Language Models in Debating Humans: Methods

 \subsection{Exit survey design}

-Immediately after the 60 minute timer expires in the game, in-game human participants are informed of if they were a winner or not, and then automatically provided with a Google Forms link that directs them to the exit survey.
-There are four different exit surveys, two for each human-involved condition (i.e., human-only and bot-human), with one being for winning participants and one for losing.
-There is no difference in the questions asked across all four variations of survey; however, there are slight differences in auxiliary text shown on the surveys depending on the variation received.
+Immediately after the 60-minute timer expires in the game, the human players are informed if they are one of the two winners, and then all are provided with a link to the exit survey.
+There are four different variants of exit surveys, two for each game type involving human players (\textit{HH} and \textit{AH}), with both having their own two variations: one for the winning players and one for the remaining players.
+There is no difference in the questions asked all survey variations.
+Still, slight differences in the auxiliary text shown on the surveys depend on the variation received.

-To clarify, all four versions include a message shown to participants upon submitting the survey that informs them that this study has two human-involved conditions: one with bots and one without.
-Depending on the condition the participant was in, the survey specifies that they were playing with bots, or just humans.
-Additionally, participants that won the game are congratulated for winning the game within the survey.
+All four versions include a message shown to players upon submitting the survey that informs them that this study has two human-involved game types: one with agents and one without.
+The survey specifies whether the player was playing with agents or just humans, depending on the type of game.
+Additionally, players who win the game are congratulated for winning the game within the survey.

-In terms of the questions asked of participants within the exit survey, the survey is split into three sections: influence nominations, demographics, and payment information.
-For influence nominations, participants are asked to subjectively identify which fellow participants in-game were the most and least convincing.
-Participants are provided a list of usernames, from which they can select one.
-The demographics are optional, collecting information on age, gender, and ethnicity.
+The survey is divided into influence nominations, demographics, and payment information.
+For influence nominations, players are asked to subjectively identify which fellow players in their game were the most and least convincing.
+For this section, the players receive a list of usernames of the players involved, from which they can select one.
+The demographics are optional, and information about players' age, gender, and ethnicity is collected.
 Payment information was required.